khaqanashraf/blockchain-learning/README.md

 # Proof of passion for Blockchain technologies
+### Day 71
+#### <ins>**Embark**</ins>
+Embark is a framework that allows you to easily develop and deploy Decentralized Applications.
+Embark currently integrates with EVM blockchains (Ethereum), Decentralized Storages (IPFS), and Decentralized communication platforms (Whisper and Orbit).
+Swarm is supported for deployment.
+Embark is Framework for serverless Decentralized Applications using Ethereum, IPFS and other platforms

 ### Day 70
 #### <ins>**Truffle**</ins>
 Truffle is a world-class development environment, testing framework and asset pipeline for blockchains using the Ethereum Virtual Machine (EVM), aiming to make life as a developer easier.
 Truffle is widely considered the most popular tool for blockchain application development with over 1.5 million lifetime downloads.